Education & Family Tech

 One shared UI, two native shells, one Laravel backend

-React Native ships the shared UI to iOS and Android.
-Swift and Kotlin handle the bits that need native behaviour, like push notifications and small animation details.
+React Native ships the shared UI to both iOS and Android, while Swift and Kotlin handle the parts that need real native behaviour, such as push notifications and the small animation details kids notice.
 A Laravel backend on AWS manages tasks, approvals, cookie balances, hero levels and the reward shop.
+It is a pragmatic mix: shared code where it saves time, native code exactly where it matters.

 Mobile